elahe-dastan/shovel/README.md

 is so many that I think the column doesn't worth keeping.

 #### 3. Get deeper to the dataset
-It's silly that "PassengerId" affect our prediction!!!
-I prefer to drop these columns

 #### non numerical columns and decision tree
 We'd like to use a decision tree to classify passengers and the decision tree classifier from sklearn library cannot work